Supporting Young People

 What topics does this project cover?

-Each project is responsive and aims to focus on the issues which are of most importance to the young people.
+Each project is responsive and aims to focus on the issues which are of most importance to young people.

 - Different types of abuse – physical, sexual, emotional/psychological, financial.

 - The scale of the problem – In the UK 1 in 3 women experience abuse in a life time (NICE guidance 2014)